 A browse through the Barbie aisle today left me with the usual disappointed feeling.
 Collectible Barbies are beautiful and have incredibly detailed clothes but they cost an arm and a leg and I can’t afford to buy them.
 Besides I like to take them out of their boxes, change their clothes and photograph them in different outfits and settings.
 (OK I like to play with them) I would feel very guilty doing that to a doll that had cost a lot of money.

 Some years ago Mattel made a series of dolls called “Fashion Fever” Barbie.
-There were several dolls in each issue and they looked different to each other.
+There were several dolls in each issue and they looked different from each other.
 They had lots of clothes including a lot of mix and match items which made them a lot of fun to redress.
 I have quite a few of these Barbies in my collection and I think that they are probably some of the nicest ones that have been made as play dolls.

 After they stopped appearing Barbie collecting became rather boring for me for a while.
 Then the Basics series of dolls came out and I got excited again.
-For the first time in a long time I was desperate to get a doll.
-These dolls were more elegant looking and seemed half way between a play doll and a collectible, exactly right for someone like me.
+For the first time in a long time, I was desperate to get a doll.
+These dolls were more elegant looking and seemed halfway between a play doll and a collectible, exactly right for someone like me.

 Now they too have stopped and the Barbie aisle is a bleak place once again.
 I keep going there in hopes of seeing something special and new but I never do.